joey001/kplex_degen_gap/README.md

 # Fast Maximum $k$-Plex Algorithms Parameterized by Small Degeneracy Gaps

+The work extends the conference paper "A Fast Maximum $k$-Plex Algorithm Parameterized by the Degeneracy Gap", presented in the 32nd International Joint Conference on Artificial Intelligence (IJCAI'23) in Macao on 19th August 2023.

 ## Files

 * code - codes of our algorithms and kPlexS and KpLeX.